 Enjoy the beautiful skyline of Portland

-Oregon's largest city is the most logical place to spend a weekend on your road trip from Seattle to San Francisco, especially if you're driving the interstate route.
-If you're in the market for the best rooftop view of Portland's architecture, The Duniway Portland is the hotel for you.
+Oregon's largest city is the most logical place to spend a weekend on your road trip from Seattle to San Francisco, especially if you're driving the Fast Route.
+If you're in the market for a stylish and elegant place to stay with a stellar location, Hotel Lucia is the place for you.

-On top of being located in the most action-packed part of Portland, this hotel is extremely generously priced - coupled with the incredible amenities, this easily makes The Duniway the best hotel in the entire region.
+On top of being located in the most action-packed part of Portland, this hotel is extremely generously priced - coupled with the incredible amenities, this easily makes Hotel Lucia the best hotel in the entire region.

 Spend the night of a lifetime in San Francisco